Aymen97am/Tofula/README.md

-## Tofula – Story Generation Pipeline
+## Tofula – Story Generation library

 Tofula is a small Python project that generates personalized children's stories and page illustrations using Gemini and LangChain.
 It can also export a PDF that combines story text with the generated images.